Valkorz/CVToolBox/README.md

 # CVToolBox

 Computer Vision ToolBox: a repository containing every implementation relative to Artificial Inteligence, in the C programming language.
-The contents in this project include (but are not limited to):
+The finished state of the project should include:
 - Different data structures (trees, nodes, lists, hashmaps, queues);
 - Mathematical functions targeted towards data conversion and AI statistics;
 - Different AI algorithms (node networks, probability, supervised learning, non-supervised learning, reinforcement learning, semi-supervised);

+*Please note that this is a work in progress: not all features have been promptly added.

 ## Why C?